 hemlock, cedar, alder and pine

-and there he lay with her, his hand on her womb.
+and there he lay with her, hand on her womb.

 She gave birth in the woods enveloped in mist

-and her ghost husband came every evening to see them,
+and her husband came every evening to see them,

 But winter slid in and the berries fell

-and all he could offer was food from the dead.
+all he could offer was food from the dead

 cocooned it in her sinking breast

-came out of the trees, crept back to the village
+came out of the pines, crept back to the village

 hunting for crumbs, for cream and for fish